pavolsenko/dev-interview-questions/README.md

 1. What are RESTful APIs and what methods they use?
 1. What is the difference between passing by value and passing by reference?
+2. Give examples of data encryption and when to use it.
+3. What is memoization?
+4. What are SOLID principles in programming?

 ## HTML

-1. What is the difference between `<div` and `<span` tags?
+1. What is the difference between `<div>` and `<span>` tags?
-2. Give examples of HTML tag which have been deprecated in HTML5.
+2. Give examples of HTML tags which have been deprecated in HTML5.
 3. What meta tag you should use to make a website display correctly on mobile devices?

 ## CSS

+1. What are media queries?
+2. What is 'Mobile first' approach in webdesign?
+3. What CSS preprocessors you know?
+4. What CSS frameworks you know?
+5. What is `!important` and when to use it/don't use it?
+6. What is flexbox?
+Give examples of flexbox properties.

 ## Javascript / Typescript

-1. Which one or more of these data types does not support Typescript?
+1. Which one or more of these data types are not supported Typescript?
     1. `number`
     1. `string`
     1. `string[]`